By Jack Heart, Orage & Friends

 UFO’s have been receiving a lot of attention lately in Australia.
 An Australian himself, Duncan Roads –editor of Nexus Magazine for over a quarter century and the most respected name in the alternative media – recounts “Australia is certainly a hot spot of UFO sightings.
 We’ve had a phenomenal growth in the reporting of UFO sightings by the general public especially since the advent of the internet.”35

 Roads points to the area around the Blue Mountains in Australia’s New South Wales “as a hotspot of UFO sightings and other mysteries.
 There is certainly a lot of mystery in the Blue Mountains.
-Campers, bushwalkers, explorers all have got tails of mystery, disappearing people, strange tunnels, strange noises and strange creature sightings…”36
+Campers, bushwalkers, explorers all have got tales of mystery, disappearing people, strange tunnels, strange noises and strange creature sightings…”36

 According to Aboriginal tribal elder Kevin Gavi Duncan, “the Blue Mountains is a very sacred area, sacred place, especially the highest places, because we would be closer to Baiame, closer to god.”37